 Air Pollution Laboratories participate regularly in international interlaboratory tests organized by World meteorological organization (WMO/GAW) and the European monitoring network EMEP.
 CLI are involved in international programmes and research projects.
-The central CHMI air pollution laboratories also perform regular interlaboratory tests (SO2 for West-Gaeke method and NO2 for guajacol method) both for the laboratories of CHMI regional offices and for other cooperating organizations.
+The central CHMI air pollution laboratories also perform regular interlaboratory tests NO_2 for guajacol method both for the laboratories of CHMI regional offices and for other cooperating organizations.